find-my-new-brewery/Find-My-New-Brewery/README.md

 1. The user should be able to Filter by type of Brewery
 1. The user should be able to Schedule an Event on Google Calendar to visit a selected brewery
 1. The user should be able to Plot a google maps route to the Brewery
+1. The user should be able to Visit the Brewries Home Page